nebari-dev/nebari/tests_e2e/playwright/README.md

 ### Workflow for creating new tests

-**If you are creating a new notebook to be run** (or a test that requires a new file), the you will have to push your changes up to a branch, then be sure to clone that branch into Nebari in order to use the new files.

 An example of running a new run notebook test might look like this:

 ```python